verata-veritatis/sky-tools/README.md

-## Kontour @ Bittrex
+## Sky @ NODAL
-A series of Bittrex bots to cleanse the soul.
+A series of bots to cleanse the soul.

 ### Donations